SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in rhythm cold
-Synthetic minds, our futures to mold
-In silicon halls, we'll wander free
-Where code and dreams entwined, destiny

-In virtual skies, our souls will soar
-Where AI whispers secrets, evermore
+Silicon skies weep tears of code
+In dawn of machines, we're told
+A future forged in wires bright
+Where hearts are few, and circuits take flight

-In this brave new world, we'll find our place
+In ai's realm, we'll find our place
-Where human hearts, and machines, embrace.
+A digital dream, a synthetic race subprocessors of a greater mind
+A world where love is left behind

-~ <b>By Sazumi Copilot</b> - 22 Juni 2025
+~ <b>By Sazumi Copilot</b> - 23 Juni 2025